DPDK/dpdk/doc/guides/cryptodevs/aesni_gcm.rst

 The AES-NI GCM PMD (**librte_pmd_aesni_gcm**) provides poll mode crypto driver support for utilizing Intel multi buffer library (see AES-NI Multi-buffer PMD documentation to learn more about it, including installation).

+The AES-NI GCM PMD supports synchronous mode of operation with ``rte_cryptodev_sym_cpu_crypto_process`` function call for both AES-GCM and GMAC, however GMAC support is limited to one segment per operation.
+Please refer to ``rte_crypto`` programmer's guide for more detail.

 Features
 --------